cerebral-legacy/cerebral-website/app/markdown/doc_cerebral-view-react.md

 The strict mode will be more strict on matching changes to paths with what components depend on.
 That means typically a change to: **app.users.123** will render all components depending on either **app**, **app.users** and **app.users.123**.
 With strict mode only the component depending specifically on **app.users.123** will rerender.

-With strict mode you can define interest in nested paths though, so for example a an **Items** component interested in the adding and removal of keys on **app.items** could do:
+With strict mode you can define interest in nested paths though, so for example an **Items** component interested in the adding and removal of keys on **app.items** could do:

 ```javascript
 connect({